Contents

 Refers to either stack or heap memory.

-Allocates memory on a predetermined device given a number of entries and an optional primitive data type.
-If the data type is not provided, char is assumed so that the number of entries becomes equal to the number of allocated bytes.
+Allocates memory on a predetermined device given a number of entries.
 Other standard library overloads implement allocation for more memory types, derived from the devices.
 Allocations throughout the standard library track the raw allocated memory so that usage is finally released only when the last dependent variable (e.g., the last string allocated on a heap arena) is no longer used.
 See ContiguousMemory.

 allocate(Stack,u64 size) → ContiguousMemory